confluentinc/operator-earlyaccess/quickstart-deploy/README.rst

 You can configure all Confluent Platform components as custom resources.
-In this tutorial, you will configure all components in a single file and deploy all compoents with one ``kubectl apply`` command.
+In this tutorial, you will configure all components in a single file and deploy all components with one ``kubectl apply`` command.

 The entire Confluent Platform is configured in one configuration file:
 ``$TUTORIAL_HOME/confluent-platform.yaml``

-In this configuration file, there is a Custom Resource configuration spec for each Confluent Platform component - replicas, image to use, resource allocations.
+In this configuration file, there is a custom Resource configuration spec for each Confluent Platform component - replicas, image to use, resource allocations.